geostojanov/RecipeKing/README.md

 Features Implemented:
 1. Login / Signup
-2. Category Browsing
+2. Browsing recipies by category
-3. Favorites List
+3. Favorites
 4. User Creation of Recipes
 5. Popular Recipe articles and videos
 6. Commenting and Rating on Recipes